rodjosh/to-xlsx/README.md

-# Example of converting a javascript object to xlsx file
+# Example of converting a Javascript Object to XLSX file

 Example of using SheetJS to convert an array of javascript objects to xlsx file